AlexVieriu/E-commerce_.Net-Angular/ZDocumention/Section 15.md

 Angular Route Guards
 https://medium.com/@sehban.alam/everything-you-need-to-know-about-angular-guards-768c21ddbe2b

-1. CanActivate
+1. CanActivate:
-    -> determines if a route can be activated(most used) -> determines if a user can access a route
+    -> Determines if a route can be activated (most used).

-2. CanActivateChild
+2. CanActivateChild:
-    -> determines if child routes can be activated
+    -> Determines if child routes of a route can be activated

 3. CanDeactivate
-    -> allows users to leave a page if certain conditions are met -> prevent data loss when editing a form
+    -> Allows users to leave a route if certain conditions are met

 4. CanMatch
-    -> prevents lazy-loaded modules from loading until conditions are met ->  can improve performance and security
+    -> Determines if a route can be matched; can be used to control access to routes (introduced in Angular 14).

 5. Resolve
-    -> fetches data before the route is activated
+    -> Fetches data before the route is activated and makes it available to the component.

-    -> useful for ensuring all necessary data is available before rendering
+6. CanLoad
+    ->  Controls lazy loading of feature modules

 Best Practices for Using Guards
 -> Keep Guards Simple: